 A Strong Name For Your Business

-If you plan to build an intellectual property portfolio for your business, start by choosing a strong name.
-Because not all trademarks are created equal.
+Choose a strong name for your business to build an intellectual property portfolio.
+Because not all business names are created equal.
 And the name or logo you choose may affect your ability to get a trademark registration with the United States Patent and Trademark Office (USPTO).
 A strong name for your business increases your ability to secure a federal trademark registration.

-Potential marks fall on a spectrum from strong to weak to just plain ineligible.
+Potential brand names fall on a spectrum from strong to weak to just plain ineligible.

 Strong marks are unique and memorable.
-They don’t describe the business product or service.
+They don’t merely describe the business product or service.

 The strongest trademarks are fanciful – often made-up words.
 For example, “Google” and “Bing” as search engines.
 The words are entirely made up and have no literal connection to what the company does.
-They aren’t descriptive.
+They aren’t descriptive of the products or services.

 Another category of strong marks eligible for trademark are those where the meaning is completely arbitrary.
 Think Apple for computers and phones.
 An apple is a fruit.
 And an apple has nothing to do with computers or phones.
 As a brand, the name Apple doesn’t clearly identify the product or service on offer.

 But Apple made the name synonymous with their brand of computers and cell phones.
-Again, an arbitrary mark may take years of advertising to gain brand recognition.
+As with fanciful marks, an arbitrary mark may take years of advertising to gain brand recognition.

 Marketing experts usually want you to have a brand that makes it clear to your market who you are and what you offer.
 It’s a trade-off.
 If you are in your business for the long haul and want to become a household name with a strong IP portfolio, go for the fanciful or arbitrary marks.